ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     Space: O(n)
     ```

-21. [**Can Color**] Given a undirected graph as an adjacency list, write a function that returns a boolean indicating whether or not it's possible to color nodes of the graph using two colors such that no adjacent nodes have the same color.
+21. [**Can Color / Bipartite**] Given a undirected graph as an adjacency list, write a function that returns a boolean indicating whether or not it's possible to color nodes of the graph using two colors such that no adjacent nodes have the same color.

     ```python
     def canColor(graph):